The entire book appears at this link with chapters added after appearing online:

 But, maybe the moon is in Aquarius.
 Something seems to be

-changing all around us comrades and it is not a pretty sight.
+changing all around us comrades.
+It is not a pretty sight.

 Firstly, the Joe Fine experience has reached a summer